 Students Care for Watersheds Using Traditional Hawaiian Practices

-Participants in the Bay Watershed Education and Training program learn that culturally-based practices benefit the Heʻeia community’s environment and quality of life.
+The Takeaway: Participants in the Bay Watershed Education and Training program learn that culturally-based practices benefit the Heʻeia community’s environment and quality of life.

 For centuries, the Hawaiian people have understood that actions occurring upstream affect people and their environment downstream.
 Practices that honor this understanding are vital to balancing social, environmental, and economic needs.
 In the Heʻeia community on the island of Oahu, NOAA’s Bay Watershed Education and Training program has helped K-12 students, teachers, and community members learn about traditional watershed knowledge and practices while also appreciating what modern science has to offer.